mlinxfeld/terraform-oci-container-instance/README.md

 ```

 #### STEP 6.
-After testing the environment you can remove the OCI OKE infra.
+After testing the environment you can remove the OCI Conatiner Instance infra.
 You should just run *terraform destroy* (type **yes** for confirmation of the destroy phase):

 ```
 [opc@terraform-server terraform-oci-container-instance]$ terraform destroy -auto-approve